ptitbroussou/HW_QCNN/README.md

 ```

 ### Test in the LIP6 Cluster non-interactively
-You can create a "batch.sh" file with content
+You can create a "batch.sh" file in the fold "Cluster_files" with content
 ```
 #!/bin/bash